5 Signs Your Maine Coon Is Overweight

 5. Table Scraps

-Not only does feeding your cat table scraps add extra calories to its diet, it often adds empty calories.
+Not only does feeding your cat table scraps add extra calories to its diet, but it often adds empty calories.

 Nutrition looks very different for humans than it does for cats, and providing foods or treats with too many carbohydrates or fats can quickly lead to obesity.